 - The Honorable Patrick Leahy, U.S. Senator (D-Vt.)

 - The Honorable Ileana Ros-Lehtinen, U.S. Representative (R-Fla.)

-- The Honorable David Obey, former U.S. Representative (D-Wis.)
+- The Honorable David Obey, U.S. Representative (D-Wis.)

-- The Honorable M. Peter McPherson, former USAID Administrator
+- The Honorable M. Peter McPherson, former United States Agency for International Development Administrator

-- His Excellency José Miguel Insulza, Secretary General of the OAS, Chile
+- His Excellency José Miguel Insulza, Secretary General of the Organization of American States, Chile